In addition to the features available in topics, UpToDate® also provides many other useful features. See the following for further information.

 Update schedule and editorial review

-Like our clinician-level materials, patient information topics are updated continuously, so they reflect the most recent medical literature.
-All patient information topics are written by professional medical writers with advanced degrees, and then edited by our in-house physician editors.
+Like our clinician-level materials, patient education topics are updated continuously, so they reflect the most recent medical literature.
+All patient education topics are written by professional medical writers with advanced degrees, and then edited by our in-house physician editors.
 They are also reviewed by an external physician author and section editor.
 Thus, our patient information is current, accurate, and evidence-based.

-With UpToDate® online, clinicians can access patient information topics as follows:
+With UpToDate® online, clinicians can access patient education topics as follows:

-- When viewing search results in UpToDate on the web, in the left hand navigation click on Patient to prioritize patient information topics to the top of your search results list.
+- When viewing search results in UpToDate on the web, in the left hand navigation click on Patient to prioritize patient education topics to the top of your search results list.

-- After logging in, click Patient Info on the toolbar, then click on the medical category of interest.
-NOTE: For the desktop application, the Patient Info option must be configured to show on the toolbar.
+- Click Patient Education on the toolbar, then click on the medical category of interest.
+NOTE: For the desktop application, the Patient Education option must be configured to show on the toolbar.

-- Click Patient in the topic tools area at upper-right in a topic to go directly to the Information for Patients section, where you will find links to any related patient information topics.
-Note: The Patient tool is available only in professional-level topics for which there is related patient information.
+- Click Patient in the topic tools area at upper-right in a topic to go directly to the Patient Education section, where you will find links to any related patient education topics.
+Note: The Patient tool is available only in professional-level topics for which there is related patient education information.

 Beyond the Basics patient articles are available free to the public.
-For more information, or to search on a topic, visit our Benefits for Patients page.
-Patients can search for information using the search facility.
-Patients can also click on "view patient-level table of contents" directly below the Search box to view all of our patient information topics by medical category.
+For more information, or to search on a topic, visit our Subscriptions for Patients & Caregivers page.

 All topics can be printed or e-mailed.